 Read the e-memo sent to students regarding the move to Google Apps.

 The second phase, which is currently underway as a project and expected to be completed in the fall of 2014, is the implementation of Microsoft Office 365 to serve the email, calendaring, and collaboration needs of faculty, staff, and retirees.
 Similar to Google Apps for Education, Microsoft Office 365 is a cloud-based suite of solutions that includes a hosted Exchange email and calendaring environment, as well as collaborative office applications.

 The scope of the project includes the migration of faculty, staff, and retiree email accounts from the campus Microsoft Exchange server to Exchange Online.
 In addition, all CU-Boulder constituents (including students and alumni) will be provided access to Microsoft Office 365's collaborative tools such as Office Web Apps.

 For general information regarding Microsoft Office 365, visit Microsoft's website.
 For specific information regarding CU-Boulder's ongoing implementation of Microsoft Office 365, visit the Microsoft Office 365 project page.

 Read the e-memo sent to faculty and staff regarding the move to Microsoft Office 365.

-Phase three has not commenced, and is contingent upon the completion of the Microsoft Office 365 project (i.e. phase two above).
+Phase three has not commenced, and no timeline has yet been established as it is contingent upon the completion of the Microsoft Office 365 project (i.e. phase two above).